ALA Annual Conference 2024 – Trevor Noah and Exhibits!

 I just finished attending the 2024 American Library Association Annual Conference!

-So I flew to San Diego on Friday, July 4th, and I have to say that everything worked out really well.
-Here was the view from my hotel room:
+I flew to San Diego on Friday, June 28, and here was the view from my hotel room:

 And the view of the Convention Center: